 The neobank make available a series of attractions for any user such as: receiving intelligent reports of the movement of your accounts, savings envelopes, transfers between users, SINPE in real time, public service payments and even withdrawals at ATMs.

 In addition, it offers clarity in the cost of commissions, control of financial movements in real time, as well as ease in opening and requesting products.

 On the other hand, by not having physical infrastructure, operational costs are lower, so they can offer lower prices than other intermediaries, with simple, secure and 100% digital solutions .

 It was until 2018 that SUGEF opened the possibility for Fintech companies to register under article 15 of Law 7798.

 Once registered, they can choose to join SINPE (National Electronic Payment System), with access to this system administered by the Central Bank.
 With this, the revolution in the payment means market started in the country with startups that provide comfort, versatility, mobility and security.

-He considered that the country should improve the dialogue between regulatory institutions and the sector of technological financial companies as a tool to activate the economy despite the pandemic.
+He considered that the country should improve the dialogue between regulatory institutions and FinTech as a tool to activate the economy despite the pandemic.